tinacms/tina.io/content/docs/getting-started/backends.md

 Note that this `onSubmit` function won't actually save those new values on the server — it is a fake API after all.
 But the response will act as if it did.
 This example just puts the response in the console to show what was returned.

-## Adding Alerts
+## Adding Alerts 🚨

+Now, we have a form that can retrieve and save content 🎉

-While our form is functional in terms of retrieving and saving content, the editing experience could be improved by additional feedback.
-What if the form failed to save?
-Currently, the editor would need to check the console to see that there was an error.
+However, if an editor wanted to double check if their edits were saved, they would need to check the console to see that there was an error.

-[CMS Alerts](/docs/ui/alerts) are useful for displaying quick, short feedback to the editor.
+[**CMS Alerts**](/docs/ui/alerts) are useful for displaying quick, short feedback to the editor.
 Let's add a few to improve the feedback for saving content.

 ### The Steps